Overconvergence of \'etale $(\varphi,\Gamma)$-modules in families: Deperfection

 $ii$.
-The following was pointed out to us by Rebecca Bellovin: if $A$ is the ring of a pseudoaffinoid algebra with pseudouniformizer $u$, the rings $\widetilde{\A}_{A/u}^{(0,r]}$ are consistent with the reduction mod $u$ of the rings $\widetilde{\Lambda}_{A,(0,r]}$ of \cite{Bel20}.
+The following was pointed out to us by Rebecca Bellovin: if $A$ is the ring of definition of a pseudoaffinoid algebra with pseudouniformizer $u$, the rings $\widetilde{\A}_{A/u}^{(0,r]}$ are consistent with the reduction mod $u$ of the rings $\widetilde{\Lambda}_{A,(0,r]}$ of \cite{Bel20}.
 By taking $u$-adic limits, one should be able to recover the main result of \cite{Bel20} from the results of $\mathsection4$.

 $iii$.
-More generally one could probably phrase the results of this section as some sort of stablity of our version of the Tate-Sen axioms under base change, but we have not attempted to do so. \end{rem}
+More generally one could probably phrase the results of this section as some sort of stablity of our version of the Tate\textendash Sen axioms under base change, but we have not attempted to do so. \end{rem}